-What if you could turn back the hands of time and re-visit a place you haven’t seen in decades.
+What if you could turn back the hands of time and re-visit a place you haven’t seen in a couple of decades.
 Would you find that it has been frozen in time?
 It’s unlikely.
 Just as you have changed, it has probably changed.

 Has this ever happened to you?
 You’re walking down the street and someone calls your name.
 At first you don’t recognize them but, if you pause, it will come to you.
 There is an essence to people and places that make them familiar even after they have undergone external transformation.